zaphosting/docs/docs/palworld-configuration.md

 ### Enable Xbox Mode

 :::tip
 We have a separate **Palword (Xbox)** game version now available on our Gameservers, which sets this up automatically for you!
-Check out our [Change the game](gameserver-gameswitch.md) to learn how to easily switch your game.
+Check out our [Change the game](gameserver-gameswitch.md) guide to learn how to easily switch your game.
 Make sure to backup your saves as always.
 :::

 Palworld dedicated servers now come with the ability to change and function as an Microsoft Store/Xbox dedicated server to allow Xbox players and Microsoft Store PC players to play on their own server together.